 Kuala Lumpur lives up to its nickname as the magical capital of Malaysia.
 Locals call it “KL”, a place where many races and ethnicities seem to magically get along, which helps make visitors of all backgrounds love it.

 In the 19th century, KL was a significant tin-industry settlement, primarily because of Yap Ah Loy.

 Chinese and Indian immigrant cultures effortlessly fuse with native Malay culture.

 From diverse food aromas to magnificent temples and modern architecture, KL delivers.

 No Black Tie Delivers Go-To Place for Jazz & Soul

 If you’re a jazz or R&B aficionado, the cleverly named No Black Tie is the place to land.

 Indigo and the Lights Illuminate a Bright Spirit on the Local Music Scene

-Kuala Lumpur roughly means “muddy river confluence” based on the confluence of Gombak River and Klang River that help defines its districts.
+Kuala Lumpur roughly means “muddy river confluence” at the Gombak and Klang Rivers.